Whats-The-Wear/.github/profile/README.md

 🙋‍♀️ Whats the wear? or what to wear? or what to wear today? in any way come in 🌈 Ask @asteur
-👩‍💻 No docs, jsut use the website
+👩‍💻 No docs, just use the website
 🍿 Everyday's coffee makes the day